graydenshand/redisevents/README.md

 # Usage
 There are three classes in this module: [Producer](#producer), [Worker](#worker), and [Event](#event).

-A Worker listens for Events sent by a Producer, and will envoke functions depending on the events set.
+A Worker listens for Events sent by a Producer, and will envoke functions depending on the events sent.

 ## Configuration
 The only thing to configure is the connection string for your redis server.
 It defaults to `redis://localhost:6379`, but you can change this by setting your `REDIS_URL` environment variable.